Yellow-Dog-Man/Resonite-Issues/README.md

 - Please provide the diagnostic data in the issue itself - we will typically not run third party mods or plugins ourselves
 - Providing the source of the mod can be helpful as well to provide more context, even when we don't run it

+# Why do we always need logs?
+For bug reports, we always request log files to be included with the initial report.
+If the logs are not included, the issue will automatically labeled as Needing More Information, meaning we'll pay a lot less attention to it than issues that have everything in order.
+We **strongly** recommend making sure you have everything together when posting the issue to maximize likelyhood of it being prioritized.

+It is important to include logs, even if you feel they are unecessary.
+There is a number of reasons for this:
+- In most cases when people assume they are not necessary, they actually are.
+   - Logs aren't just for errors, they contain a number of other diagnostic information that we might be looking for, that you're not aware of
+   - E.g. we can determine sequence of certain events during reproduction
+   - Sometimes we can also be looking for things *NOT* being in the log
+   - They also tell us which modules, systems, drivers and other systems were initialized, which can help us resolve issues quicker
+- They serve as "sanity check" before we start working on issues
+   - We can be sure of what Resonite version and HW you're using (for example we've had cases where bugs were reported for really old versions of Resonite without the user realizing)
+- Needing back & forth to get logs from the user wastes our time and mental focus
+   - This is even worse when getting logs becomes an argument - the time we spend explaining why exactly we need particular log is time we spend not fixing issues
+   - Our time is very limited - we are a small team and all we're asking of you is to make our job as smooth as possible, so we can address as many issues as we can

+**It's better for issue to have a log and not need it, than need it and not have it.** It saves us a lot of the time.
+And we use the logs as "starting point" to work on issues a lot more than you'd think!

+## What if I **REALLY** feel there's issues that don't need logs?
+If even given above information you feel there's types of issues that do not require logs (or can't have any), we recommend following:
+- If you're reporting undesirable behavior that isn't exactly bug, you can open a "Friction Point" issue
+- For problems with external systems, create "External service" issue
+- If you feel there's no category for the issue type you want to make, create "Friction Point" issue about this and we can add additional issue templates
+   - E.g. "locale/typo" issue template
+   - This will keep these focused on particular problems that do not involve logs

 **Thank you for your reports, and feedback.**

 # Github Posting Guidelines